Post quench entropy growth in a chiral clock model: Model

 \section{Model}

-This manuscript explores the growth of entanglement after a fully ordered initial state (all spins in the $\sigma=1$ direction) undergoes a weak quench to a Hamiltonian with finite transverse field and small non-zero chirality (as described further below).
-Domain walls are nucleated from every part of the chain after the quench.
+This study explores the growth of entanglement after a fully ordered initial state (all spins in the same direction) undergoes a weak quench to a Hamiltonian with finite transverse field and small non-zero chirality (as described further below).
+Domain wall pairs are nucleated from every part of the chain after the quench.
 These domain walls propagate under the dynamics induced by the transverse field and lead to correlations between local properties of different parts of the chain.
-Chirality modifies the dynamics by creating a difference between energies of different domain wall types and determines their scattering properties at an open boundary.
-We aim to explore their consequence on entropy growth, correlation spread, magnetization oscillations etc.
+Introducing chirality in the model modifies the dynamics by creating a difference between energies of different domain wall flavors and modifies the scattering properties of domain walls at an open boundary.
+We aim to explore how chirality affects the entropy growth, correlation spread and magnetization.